shaoyubo/Algorithms-for-Optimization/Chapter 2 Derivatives and Gradients/README.md

 There are two methods for automatically differentiating f using its computational graph.
 The forward accumulation method used by dual numbers traverses the tree from inputs to outputs, whereas reverse accumulation requires a backwards pass through the graph.

 ### 2.4.1 Forward Accumulation

+Foward accumulation will automatically differentiate a function using a single forward pass through the function's computational graph.
+The method is equivalent to iteratively expanding the chain rule of the inner operation.
+To illustrate forward accumulation, we apply it to the example function f(a,b) = ln(ab + max(a,2)) to calulate the partial derivative at a = 3, b = 2 with respect to a.

+1. The procedure starts at the graph's source nodes consisting of the function inputs and any constant values.
+For each of these nodes, we note both the value and the partial derivative with respect to our target variable.

+2. Next we proceed down the tree, one node at a time, choosing as our next node one whose inputs have already been computed.
+We can compute the value by passing through the previous nodes' values, and we can compute the local partial derivative with respect to a using both the previous nodes' valus and their partial derivatives.

+We end up with the correct result, f(3,2) = ln 9 and df/da = 1/3.
+This was done using one pass through the computational graph.
+This process can be conveniently automated by a computer using a programming language which has overridden each operation to produce both the value and its derivative.
+Such pairs are called dual numbers.

+'''
+Dual numbers can be implemented by defining a struct Dual that contains two fields, the value v and the derivative ∂.

+struct Dual
+v
+∂
+end

+We must then implement methods for each of the base operations required.
+These methods take in dual numbers and produce new dual numbers using that operation’s chain rule logic.

+Base.:+(a::Dual, b::Dual) = Dual(a.v + b.v, a.∂ + b.∂)
+Base.:*(a::Dual, b::Dual) = Dual(a.v * b.v, a.v*b.∂ + b.v*a.∂)
+Base.log(a::Dual) = Dual(log(a.v), a.∂/a.v)

+function Base.max(a::Dual, b::Dual)
+v = max(a.v, b.v)
+∂ = a.v > b.v ? a.∂ : a.v < b.v ? b.∂ : NaN
+return Dual(v, ∂)
+end

+function Base.max(a::Dual, b::Int)
+v = max(a.v, b)
+∂ = a.v > b ? a.∂ : a.v < b ?
+0 : NaN
+return Dual(v, ∂)
+end

+The ForwardDiff.jl package supports an extensive set of mathematical operations and additionally provides gradients and Hessians.

+julia> using ForwardDiff
+julia> a = ForwardDiff.Dual(3,1);
+julia> b = ForwardDiff.Dual(2,0);
+julia> log(a*b + max(a,2))
+Dual{Nothing}(2.1972245773362196,0.3333333333333333)
+'''

+### 2.4.2 Reverse Accumulation

+Forward accumulation requires n passes in order to compute an n-dimensional gradient.
+Reverse accumulation requires only a single run in order to compute a complete gradient but requires two passes through the graph: a forward pass during which necessary intermediate values are computed and a backward pass which computes the gradient.
+Reverse accumulation is often preferred over forward accumulation when gradients are needed, though care must be taken on memory-constrained systems when the computational graph is very large.

+Like forward accumulation, reverse accumulation will compute the partial derivative with respect to the chosen target variable but iteratively substitutes the outer function instead.